How to Grow Moss

 5. Keep the Moss Moist

 Keep your newly-transplanted moss moist for at least the first few weeks, until it has been established.
+You can do this by misting it with a spray bottle or hose attachment with a mist setting.
 You can tell the moss has taken root when it doesn’t lift from the soil with a gentle tug.

 Transplanted moss being sprayed with water bottle to be kept moist